 deGrom, Thor, Harvey among Mets with raises

-... h MLB.com Facebook Share Twitter Share Email Copy Link Print NEW YORK -- The Mets have avoided arbitration with six of their eligible players, reportedly agre ...
+... h MLB.com Facebook Share Twitter Share Email Copy Link Print NEW YORK -- The Mets have avoided arbitration with eight eligible players, agreeing to 2018 contr ...

 Tweets